 As practitioners continue to search for modern ways to look at how the body responds to injury , we also start to look into better terminology and ways to describe new approaches to clients.

-This boots on the ground doctoring involves real life experimentation into what works and what fizzles.
+This boots-on-the-ground doctoring involves real-life experimentation with what works and what fizzles.
 It drives research to new ways of treating and continues to push our industry and others to the cutting edge.

-Generally speaking – I want you to get what the pros and olympians get.
-Why wait for 20 years for new treatments to trickle down?
+Generally speaking – I want my clients to get what the professionals and Olympians get.
+Why would I have them wait for 20 years for new treatments to trickle down?
 Everything in the modern era has quicker turnover and I don’t think your health care should be any different.

 As you all know, I think the explanation is almost more valuable than the treatment.
 If you don’t know how or why something works you tend to make poor decisions.

-Poor and wrong decisions despite your best attempt.
+We all make Poor and Wrong decisions despite our best attempts.

-In an effort to briefly explain a key reason we often make mistakes in self diagnosis and self treatment I want to take an entirely different industry and use it as an example and analogy for what I feel is one of the biggest mistakes in healthcare.
+To briefly explain a key reason we often make mistakes in self-diagnosis and self-treatment I want to take an entirely different industry and use it as an example and analogy for what I feel is one of the biggest mistakes in healthcare.

 I’m not that doctor that tells you, “Don’t google your symptoms, it’s too scary.”

-In fact I’m nearly polar opposite, “It’s Your body, you need to be responsible for what happens to your own body.
-I definitely want you looking this stuff up and coming up with your own ideas.
+In fact, I’m the nearly polar opposite, “It’s Your body, you need to be responsible for what happens to your own body.
+I definitely want you to look this stuff up and come up with your own ideas.
 No doctor will EVER know what it feels like to be you- the way you will.”

-So hang along with me for a story involving plumbing that will miraculously explain the inner workings of the human body better than your 101 kines. class.
+So hang along with me for a story involving plumbing that will miraculously explain the inner workings of the human body better than your 101 physio. class.

-At my house we have a water well.
+At my house, we have a water well.
 It’s very basic, a hole dug into the ground and a pump that will help pull the water up.
-There is also a great big blue “water tank” that is used to help create the pressure.
-So when I turn on my hose or sprinkler system the water can get to where it needs to go.
+There is also a great big blue “water tank” that is used to help create pressure.
+So when I turn on my hose or sprinkler system the water can get to where it needs to a water my plants.